sframe-wg/sframe/draft-ietf-sframe-enc.md

 * A counter (CTR) that is used to construct the IV for the encryption

 Applications MUST ensure that each (KID, CTR) combination is used for exactly one encryption operation.
-Typically this is done by assigning each sender a KID or set of KIDs, then having each sender use the CTR field as a monotonic counter, incrementing for each plaintext that is encrypted.
-Note that in addition to its simplicity, this scheme minimizes overhead by keeping CTR values as small as possible.
+A typical example is detailed in {{header-value-uniqueness}}.

 Both the counter and the key id are encoded as integers in network (big-endian) byte order, in a variable length format to decrease the overhead.
 The length of